Philibert Guinier: Education and career

 Guinier was born in Grenoble, France as the son of Ernest Guinier (1837-1908), who is a forester.
 His father was also a pioneer in the study of natural sciences in forestry.

 Philibert studied at the Institut national agronomique (INA) in Paris in 1895 and the French National School of Forestry (ENEF) in Nancy in 1897.
-He began his career as a forester in 1900 as a general guard at Grenoble, then joined the ENEF in Nancy in 1901 first as attached to the Research Station then as a forestry botany lecturer from 1903 to 1941.
+He began his career as a forester in 1900 as a general guard at Grenoble, then joined the ENEF in 1901 first as attached to the Research Station then as a forestry botany lecturer from 1903 to 1941.
 He was director of the French National School of Forestry for 20 years, from 1921 to his retirement in 1941.
-He thus trained hundreds of forestry officers in biological sciences.
+He thus trained hundreds of forestry officers in biology.

-After his first years as a botanist, Guinier broadened his field of knowledge and action in pedology, genetics, reforestation, pathology and physiology thanks to his interactions with scientists such as Georges Le Monnier, Émile Schribaux, Henri Hitier, and René Maire.
-He participated in the war effort in 1914, by improving the supply of wood for artillery and aviation, and undertook the first French scientific research on wood, founding xylology.
+After his first years as a botanist, Guinier broadened his field of knowledge and action in pedology, genetics, reforestation, pathology, and physiology thanks to his interactions with scientists such as Georges Le Monnier, Émile Schribaux, Henri Hitier, and René Maire.
+He participated in the French war effort in World War I in 1914, by improving the supply of wood for artillery and aviation, and undertook the first French scientific research on wood, founding xylology.
 In 1941, he was the author of the first AFNOR wood nomenclature.
 He is the successor of the phytosociologist Charles Flahault (1852-1935).